NCAS-CMS/cf-python/docs/source/introduction.rst

 * create new field constructs in memory,

-* write and append field and domain constructs to netCDF and Zarr datasets on disk, with control over HDF5 internal file metadata,
+* write and append field and domain constructs to netCDF and Zarr v3 datasets on disk, with control over HDF5 internal file metadata,

 * read, write, and manipulate UGRID mesh topologies,

+* read, write, and manipulate HEALPix grids,

 * read, write, and create coordinates defined by geometry cells,